If you are in Barcelona for Christmas you need to know about a few things, let us explain them to you.

 The Caganer is the figure of a man on a squatting position dressed in the traditional Catalan dress wearing the typical “Barretina” (red hat).
 You can find it on every Pessebre normally behind the scene of the Nativity.
 It comes like the Caga Tió from really old times and represents life and fertility in the countryside and the most normal and human necessity next to the exceptionality of the Birth of Jesus.

 Nowadays you can find many “Caganers” many of them looking like politicians, actors, cartoons, etc. On this web page, you can see the incredible variety of them. www.caganer.com

-On Christmas Eve or Christmas Day we put the Tió at the saloon or dining room, we cover it with a blanket while we send the kids to another room to do some prayings or sing some songs, when they come back they hit the Tió and sing a song, when the song is over, they lift up the blanket and all the presents are there.
-Most of the presents will be the so typical “turrones” and other sweets, chocolates or hazelnuts that the family will eat during the festivities.
+On Christmas Eve or Christmas Day, we put the Tió at the saloon or dining room; we cover it with a blanket.
+At the same time, we send the kids to another room to do some prayings or sing some songs; when they come back, they hit the Tió and sing a song when the song is over, they lift the blanket and all the presents are there.
+Most of the gifts will be the so typical “turrones” and other sweets, chocolates, or hazelnuts that the family will eat during the festivities.